How To Protect Your Furniture From Your Cat

-I do not believe that cats recognize the difference between the leg of a dining table and a tree trunk.
+I do not believe that cats who recognize the difference between the leg of a dining table and a tree trunk.
 Nor do they make a distinction between a bed and a grassy meadow, nor between a padded chair and a soft bed of leaves.

 Cats are still animals of the wilderness.
 They rely on us to show them how to not ruin the furniture.

-2. Lay Washable Covers on Your Sofas and Chairs
+1. Lay Washable Covers on Your Sofas and Chairs

 Removable covers are much easier to clean than a sofa or a chair.
 There are various fabrics that you might find to cover some of your furniture and still be decorative.
 You may already have something that would work stored in a closet.